-Results of econometric treatment of wage setting in manufacturing started to appear in the late 1980s, and indicated that nominal wage adjustment contributed significantly to the maintenance of a stable-wage share, Nymoen (1989b), Johansen (1995a) among others.
-A good deal later, Gjelsvik et al. (2020), using advanced econometric methods they found support for relative stability of the pattern, in particular with respect to the change in monetary policy early in the new millennium and to the increased labour immigration inflow from EU/EFTA countries, North America, Australia and New Zealand and non EU Eastern Europe (measured in percent of the population ages 15-74).
-The wage module of NAM has been specified to be broadly consistent with the empirical results in both Gjelsvik et al. (2020) and Dalnoki (2020) who use annual data from 1970 and draw the same conclusion about the relative permanency of the wage pattern.
+Results of econometric treatment of wage setting in manufacturing started to appear in the late 1980s, and indicated that nominal wage adjustment contributed significantly to the maintenance of a stable-wage share, see Nymoen (1989b), Johansen (1995a) among others.
+Several years later, Gjelsvik et al. (2020), using advanced econometric methods, found support for relative stability of the pattern of wage bargaining, in particular with respect to the change in monetary policy early in the new millennium and to the increased labour immigration inflow from EU/EFTA countries, North America, Australia and New Zealand and non EU Eastern Europe (measured in percent of the population ages 15-74).
+The wage module of NAM has been specified to be broadly consistent with the empirical results in Gjelsvik et al. (2020), and in Dalnoki (2020) who used annual data from 1970 and drew the same conclusion about the relative permanency of the pattern wage-setting system.